wizo06/japanese/docs/Fundamentals/particles.md

 This sentence roughly translates to "I liked playing soccer when I was in highschool".
 This sentence might look too complicated for someone who just started learning Japanese.
 But the point I want to make is that 「が」 was used in the sentence, instead of 「は」.
 Earlier, we learned that 「が」 is only used for comparison.
 So who are we comparing 「私」 to?
 We are comparing "myself" to "myself".
 More accurately, we are comparing the "present me" to the "past me" or "the highschool me".

-**Example 10**:

-This is why saying "I like you" in Japanese is always said as

-- 君 ==が== 好きだ

-which translates literally to "You are liked".
-We want to express that "YOU are the one" that is liked; not person A, nor person B, but YOU.
-If we instead use 「は」 like so:

-- 君 ==は== 好きだ

-it will sound like we are saying "As for you, (you) are liked.
-As for other people, they are hated" (remember the contrastive property of 「は」), which is not what we were trying to convey/express.

-???+ info "Second way to look at the difference bewtween 「は」 and 「が」"
+!!! info "Second way to look at the difference bewtween 「は」 and 「が」"
     - 「は」 puts the emphasis on the sentence **after** it
     - 「が」 puts the emphasis on the sentence **before** it.